Selective high schools and opportunity class placement procedures

 • information about reasonable adjustments (refer to section 3.2) for the test, if relevant.

-A printed copy of this letter must be taken to the allocated test centre on the day of the test.
+A printed copy of this ticket must be taken to the allocated test centre on the day of the test.

 4.2 Prepare for the tests

-While the department does not recommend any specific coaching for the tests, it may help students if they are familiar with the types of questions they may be asked.
-The department provides an Opportunity class student resource hub and Selective high school student resource hub to allow students to familiarise themselves with the test format and procedures.
+The department does not recommend any coaching for the tests.
+The department provides an Opportunity class student resource hub and Selective high school student resource hub to help students familiarise themselves with the types of questions they may be asked, the test format and procedures.

-The Opportunity Class Placement Test (PDF 7.3 MB) and the Selective High School Placement Test (PDF 2.3 MB) allow students to demonstrate their abilities across a range of areas, including reading, writing (for selective high school only) mathematical reasoning and thinking skills.
+The Opportunity Class Placement Test and the Selective High School Placement Test allow students to demonstrate their abilities across a range of areas, including reading, writing (for selective high school only) mathematical reasoning and thinking skills.
 The tests measure ability rather than academic performance.

-Sample tests are available on the department’s website.
-Results of sample tests do not show how a student will perform in the test and selection committees do not consider performance on sample or practice tests.
+Practice tests are available on the department’s website.
+Results of practice and sample tests do not show how a student will perform in the test and selection committees do not consider performance on sample or practice tests.

-The tests are paper-based and follow the structures laid out in tables 6 and 7.
+The tests are computer-based and follow the structures laid out in tables 7 and 8.
 For further information and practice tests, refer to the Opportunity class practice tests and Selective high school practice tests.

 Opportunity Class Placement Test section Minutes Questions Type Weighting